Horax02/ForestProtector/gateway/README.md

 - **LilyGo T3S3 V1.1** – ESP32-S3 microcontroller with integrated SX1262 LoRa transceiver
 - **Jetson Nano** – Embedded computer with ARM Cortex-A57 CPU and Maxwell GPU, used for reinforcement learning-based decision making
-- **Pi Camera Module (Rev 1.3)** – Connected to the Jetson Nano via CSI interface for thermal or visual monitoring
+- **Pi Camera Module (Rev 1.3)** – Camera connected to the Jetson Nano via CSI interface for thermal or visual monitoring
-- **SG90 servo** – Servo motor for pan or tilt control of the camera
+- **SG90 Servo** – Servo motor for pan or tilt control of the camera
-- **LoRa antenna** – External 868 MHz/915 MHz antenna for long-range communication
+- **LoRa Antenna** – External 868 MHz/915 MHz antenna for long-range communication
--
-- **3D printed enclosure** – Designed in PETG for weather resistance (UV and moisture protection)
+- **3D Printed Enclosure** – Enclosure designed in PETG for weather resistance (UV and moisture protection)
-- **Power supply** – Jetson Nano-compatible power source (e.g., 5V–4A via USB-C or 5.5 mm barrel connector)
+- **Power Supply** – Power source compatible with Jetson Nano (e.g., 5V–4A via USB-C or 5.5 mm barrel connector)
+- **2x 5V Fans** – Used for active cooling of the Jetson Nano and airflow within the enclosure
+- **20x32x7 mm Bearing** – Provides smooth rotation support for the camera platform

 <a id="wiring"></a>
 ## 2. Schematic diagram